Ēostre: Jacob Grimm and *Ostara

 Grimm commented on further Easter time customs, including unique sword dances and particular baked goods ("pastry of heathenish form").
 In addition, Grimm weighed a potential connection to the Slavic spring goddess Vesna and the Lithuanian Vasara.

 According to anthropologist Krystal D'Costa, there is no evidence to connect the tradition of Easter eggs with Ostara.
-Eggs became a symbol in Christianity associated with rebirth as early as the 1st century AD, via the iconography of the Phoenix egg.
+Eggs became a symbol in Christianity associated with rebirth as early as the 1st century CE, via the iconography of the Phoenix egg.
 D'Costa theorizes that eggs became associated with Easter specifically in medieval Europe, when eating them was prohibited during the fast of Lent.
 D'Costa highlights that a common practice in England at that time was for children to go door-to-door begging for eggs on the Saturday before Lent began.
 People handed out eggs as special treats for children prior to their fast.